(This post contains affiliate links. Read my full disclosure.)

-Project Stakeholder Management is my favourite Knowledge Area because I believe that projects are done through people.
+Project Stakeholder Management is my favorite Knowledge Area because I believe that projects are done through people.

 In this KA you:

 - Identify the people involved and affected by the project — the stakeholders

 - Plan how you are going to engage them in your work: create a stakeholder engagement plan

 - Manage the activities you are going to use to engage them, and gather feedback on whether the activities were successful or not.